BOOK A DEMO

 23

-Lease Liability
+Lease liability

 Recognise a lease liability on the balance sheet, representing the lessee's obligation to make lease payments over the lease term.
 The lease liability is initially measured at the present value of lease payments and subsequently adjusted for interest and lease modifications.

-Lease Modifications
+Lease modifications

 Evaluate the accounting treatment for lease modifications, such as changes in the lease term, lease payments, or lease scope.
-Modifications may require reassessment of lease liability and ROU asset values and adjustments to the lease accounting.
+Modifications may require a reassessment of lease liability and ROU asset values and adjustments to the lease accounting.

 Disclosures

-Ensure proper disclosure of lease-related information in the financial statements.
+When you’re accounting for leases, ensure proper disclosure of lease-related information in the financial statements.
 Disclosures should provide information about the nature of the leases, future lease payments, maturity analysis of lease liabilities, as well as significant judgments and assumptions used in lease accounting.

 30

-Transition and Implementation
+Transition and implementation

 For organisations adopting the lease accounting standards, careful consideration should be given to the transition approach and implementation plans to ensure a smooth and accurate transition to the new accounting requirements.
 This may involve retrospective application or modified retrospective application, depending on the chosen transition approach.

 Although not exhaustive, these considerations are essential for accurately accounting for leases and complying with the applicable lease accounting standards, such as IFRS 16 (AASB 16).
-However, for specific guidance a company should refer to the standard itself or consult with an accounting professional to ensure adherence to guidelines.
+However, for specific guidance, a company should refer to the standard itself or consult with an accounting professional to ensure adherence to guidelines.

 laptop